Accra: Institutes

-Healthcare

-Hospitals

-See List of hospitals in the Greater Accra Region.

 Environment

 Water

 As a growing city, Accra has a water supply and scarcity challenge.
 Water access uses a patchwork of different delivery processes.

 Pollution

-Accra as a rapidly growing city, with lots of vehicles and other urban pollution sources, has also an increasing amount of air pollution and plastic pollution.
-Accra's urban ecosystem has been a site of dumping by international waste networks, with the Agbogbloshie suburb known for its highly toxic e-waste recycling sites, and the Kantamanto Market as handling an overwhelming flow of used fast fashion from other parts of the world.
+Accra as a growing city, with vehicles and other urban pollution sources, has an increasing amount of air pollution and plastic pollution.
+Accra's urban ecosystem has been a site of dumping by international waste networks, with the Agbogbloshie suburb known for its e-waste recycling sites, and the Kantamanto Market as handling an overwhelming flow of used fast fashion from other parts of the world.
 Both sites are sources of pollution and trash for other parts of the urban ecosystem.

-Air pollution varies seasonally, but the average measure PM_{2.5} average concentration of 49.5 μg/m^{3}.
+Air pollution varies seasonally, and the average measure PM_{2.5} average concentration of 49.5 μg/m^{3}.
 Live monitoring of air pollution is done at three sites in the city of Accra.
-A 2021 review by the Environmental Protection Agency in Ghana found that the levels were well exceeding both national and international standards for health.
+A 2021 review by the Environmental Protection Agency in Ghana found that the levels were exceeding national and international standards for health.

 Plastic management is also an increasing challenge.
-Use of plastic water bottles water sachets and other packaging for food safety, as well as the use of plastic during events like COVID-19 have significantly increased plastic pollution.
-The beaches around Accra have significant plastic pollution, and surrounding fisheries are heavily impacted by plastics.
-Multiple non-profit organizations have been formed to collect the plastic and an increasingly growing network of recyclers and informal waste recovery networks.
-However, activists and researchers largely attribute the issue to upstream use of plastics.
+Use of plastic water bottles water sachets and other packaging for food safety, and use of plastic during events like COVID-19 have increased plastic pollution.
+The beaches around Accra have plastic pollution, and surrounding fisheries are impacted by plastics.
+Non-profit organizations have been formed to collect the plastic and an increasingly growing network of recyclers and informal waste recovery networks.
+Activists and researchers largely attribute the issue to upstream use of plastics.